Recognizing and Assessing Chart Patterns

 (1) Cup & Handle Chart Pattern

-A Cup & Handle pattern signifies that an uptrend has paused temporarily, but it will not reverse.
-When the Cup & Handle is confirmed, the uptrend becomes very bullish.
+A Cup & Handle pattern indicates that an uptrend has paused temporarily but is unlikely to reverse.
+Once confirmed, the uptrend typically becomes very bullish.

-Note that a potential Cup & Handle pattern that is unable to break the previous highs becomes a confirmed Double Top pattern.
-As you can see in the following chart, line-A starts as a resistance level, and then it becomes the line of support.
+Note that if a potential Cup & Handle pattern fails to break previous highs, it becomes a confirmed Double Top pattern.
+As shown in the chart, line-A initially acts as a resistance level and later becomes a support line.

 Chart: Decoding the Cup & Handle pattern

-□ The timeframe for a Cup & Handle pattern includes usually some months to a couple of years
+□ The timeframe for a Cup & Handle pattern can range from a couple of months to several years.

 (2) Triangles

-Triangles are chart patterns signifying the strong continuation of a price trend after a consolidation period.
-A triangle formation is considered much more reliable during an established trend.
+Triangles are chart patterns that indicate a strong continuation of a price trend following a consolidation period.
+Triangle formations are considered more reliable when occurring within an established trend.

 There are three types of triangles: